mmmlab/cogsp-lab-code/Motion/Motion-README.md

 run but look funny.
 I'm not completely convinced that the stimulus is being rendered correctly.
 Read the relevant references and determine whether the stimuli are correct.

+MacOS
+similar observations as above.
+Aside from the initial intro window, the window viewing size seems ok